AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

   1. Prototype using
 1. Tone-C Personal Resume Page -->

+---
+### Presentation Skills

+We will be presenting our work today, as well.
+This will help us practice getting feedback and iterate based on what we know works and doesn't.

+Employers and hiring managers all agree that one of the most in-demand skills for developers to have are presentation skills.

+---
 ### Demo of Stage 1

 All of our work today is in its beginning stages.